sunildhiman90/KotlinMultiplatformAuth/README.md

 **Additional Setup:**
 For iOS, we need to do some additional setups as well for Google Sign-In for iOS.

-1. Make sure you have added `GoogleService-Info.plist`(if using firebase) or ios client plist file(if you are not using firebase, you can download it from Google Cloud Platform Console oauth ios client and rename it to `GoogleService-Info.plist` and then add) in your Xcode project in iosApp/iosApp directory.
-2. You need to add following code in your Info.plist file.
+1. You need to add following code in your Info.plist file.

 ```xml